sirigithub/gcp-cloud-sec-notes/README.md

  * Cloud key management service
  * Customer supplied encryption keys
 * When data is uploaded to storage it is broken into chunks and each chunk is encrypted using using a different key, if data is updated it is encrypted using a new key , so the old key is never updated.
+* Now, each of these chunks is encrypted at the storage level with its own unique encryption key.
+So, each chunk has its own key and no two chunks will have the same encryption key, even if they are part of the same Google Cloud storage object, if they're owned by the same customer, or if they are stored on the same machine.
+These encryption keys are unique.
+And so each updated chunk is encrypted with a new key every time it's updated.
+So, the old key is never updated -- merely replaced with a new key.
+And once each chunk is encrypted, the chunks are then distributed across Google's storage infrastructure with its corresponding encryption key

+* Cloud KMS is a central repository for storing KEKs.
+Here you are able to generate, use, rotate, and destroy symmetric encryption keys, as we were discussing earlier on in encryption overview.
+Now, KEKs are not exportable from KMS, and this is by design due to encryption and decryption being done with keys only in KMS.

+* data is chunked and encrypted with DEKs.
+DEKs are then encrypted with KEKs.
+KEKs are stored within KMS.
+And then KMS keys are wrapped with the KMS master key, which is stored in Root KMS.
+Root KMS keys are then wrapped with the root KMS master key, which is stored in the root KMS master key distributor

+* CSEKs are only available for compute engine and storage only.
 *